Global History and Geography

 U.S. History and Government

 This course engages students in an exploration of U.S. history from the colonial period through the 20th century.
-It is designed to encourage students to think historically as they develop a foundation in the content of U.S. history and government.
+It is designed to encourage students to think historically as they develop knowledge of U.S. history and government.
 Special attention is devoted to the government, civics, and the Constitution of the United States.
 Students will examine information and facts through the lens of major themes running throughout United States history: evolving definitions of freedom and democracy, tensions between state and federal governments, and the government’s role to protect and regulate.
 Topics such as the impact of the economy on society and politics, the United States’ relationship to the rest of the world, and cycles of immigration and reform are also given special emphasis.
 Projects and assignments throughout the year include frequent essay writing, reading and interpreting primary sources, research, debate, and oral presentations.

-Chinese History I
+Chinese History I (Pre-Tang)